droididan/dart_extensions/README.md

 why I need this?
 When you’re using someone else’s API or when you implement a library that’s widely used, it’s often impractical or impossible to change the API.
 But you might still want to add some functionality.

-The most basic example can be from this:
+The most basic example can be:
 ```
 int.parse('42')
 ```